Sharp local smoothing estimates for curve averages: Proof of Proposition

 Note that the range of $\lambda_j$ does not change.
-Hence, to prove \eqref{0623.6480}, by applying the linear transformation to the both sides of \eqref{0623.6480}, we may assume that $\tau_j$ contains the origin.
+Hence, to prove \eqref{0623.6480}, by applying the linear transformation to both sides of \eqref{0623.6480}, we may assume that $\tau_j$ contains the origin.
 Let us continue to use the notation $\widetilde{\gamma_n}$.
-We next do scaling.
+Next, we rescale.
 Define

 where

 Then this curve is defined on $[0,1]$, and it belongs to $\mathcal{C}_n(A,R,\e)$.
 Note that the image of \eqref{0623.6490} under the map $L_1$ is equal to